jxltom/scrapymon/README.md

 ## Features

 - Show all projects from a Scrapyd server
-- Show all version in each project
+- Show all versions of each project
 - Show all spiders in each project
 - Show all pending, running and finished jobs from a Scrapyd server
-- Schedule spiders in a project to run
+- Schedule spiders to run
-- Cancel a pending or running job
+- Cancel pending or running jobs

 ## TODO

 - Support deleting version or project via ```delversion.json``` and ```delproject.json```.
 - Support logs
+- Support schedule a spider run with arguments.
 - Support create project via ```addversion.json```.

 ## Contributing

-Contributings are welcomed!
-Please be reminded that tests should be included in your Pull Reqeusts.
+Contributions are welcomed!
+Pull Requests with relavant tests are recommended.